 The vestibular system is housed within the head.
 When the head moves the fluid and otoconia inside the labyrinth also move, sending messages via the vestibular nerve to the brain stem and cerebellum.
 This information is correlated with the information from other structures so you can determine your orientation, direction of movement and acceleration.

-Sarah, Tamsen and Ro can help with vertigo.
+Sarah and Tamsen can help with vertigo.

 The symptoms of Benign Paroxysmal Positional Vertigo (BPPV) are sudden attacks of vertigo, nausea and eyes flicking.
 It can affect people of any age and may be very debilitating.
 The initial cause may be unknown or could be the result of head or ear trauma, ear or nerve infection, Meniere’s disease or minor strokes.
 Severe, sudden episodes may start after rolling over, sitting up, bending forward, looking up or even just when the car stops moving.